 Placement is important.
 A 55 gallon fish tank can weigh as much as 400+ pounds and is fragile; it is not something that you will want to move around every month or so!
 Natural light is not necessary, but can be nice.
 Traffic patterns in the home need to be considered, as do viewing opportunities.
 I chose an enclosed stand for the tank as necessary supplies could be stored inside, out of sight.
 I purchased the tank and stand, used, from Craigslist for far less than I would have spent otherwise and after a thorough cleaning assembled the tank and stand in what I hoped would be a good permanent location.

-A complete test kit for salinity, pH, ammonia, nitrites and nitrates is necessary and should be used every day.
+A complete test kit for salinity, pH, ammonia, nitrites, and nitrates is necessary and should be used every day.
 In a fascinating display of ecology in action I watched as ammonia levels rose dramatically over the next couple of weeks.
-Nothing to done about it—it is a natural reaction to the wastes of the fish being added to the aquarium.
+Nothing to be done about it—it is a natural reaction to the wastes of the fish being added to the aquarium.
 Soon enough the bacteria in the live sand and rock begin to reduce those nearly lethal levels of ammonia, but then nitrite levels began to rise.
 Again, with time the bacteria began to eliminate the nitrites in the tank, but they then produced nitrates, with the process repeating itself.
-All in all it took several months for the tank to stabilize, or "cycle".
+All in al, it took several months for the tank to stabilize, or "cycle".
 Even my two small fish survived, which rather surprised me.

-Certainly my greatest failure was having too much life at one time.
-I added too many fish and as a result the ecological balance was disrupted too far and most of the tank died.
+My greatest failure was having too much life at one time.
+I added too many fish and as a result, the ecological balance was disrupted too far and most of the tank died.
 Very sad and really expensive; I probably had $400 worth of fish and creatures that died almost overnight.
-Eventually the tank recovered and I re-stocked it, but it was an expensive lesson.
+Eventually, the tank recovered and I re-stocked it, but it was an expensive lesson.

 As my family and household time requirements increased I finally had to part with my oceanic art, but got a great deal of enjoyment out of it in the 5 years I had it.
 I would encourage anyone interested in aquariums to give it a go.
 It is a rather expensive hobby (I probably spent $1000 in 5 years) but I found it well worth the effort.
 Setting up and maintaining a saltwater fish tank is far more interesting than a freshwater one and your work can produce an amazing display in your home and one that can compete with more traditional artwork such as paintings.